Sweet Spot Contact (Slow-Pitch)

 - Focusing purely on bat speed while ignoring contact-point consistency, which is at least as important to exit speed

-- Standing at an inconsistent distance from the plate, which changes where on the barrel contact naturally occurs
+- Standing at an uneven distance from the plate, which changes where on the barrel contact naturally occurs

 - Not adjusting hand position for inside versus outside pitches, increasing the chance of off-barrel contact on extreme locations